Riazhatvi/Text2Speech-T5/README.md

 - ✂️ Supports long input text by breaking into manageable chunks
 - 📦 Easy to run in Jupyter or Colab

-  👨‍💻 Author
-Riaz Khan — @riazhatvi

-⭐ Show Some Love
-If you found this useful, please consider giving it a ⭐ on GitHub!
-Follow me for Latest AI Updates: https://www.youtube.com/c/RiazHatvi

 ## 🧰 Requirements